What are food allergens and how are they a risk to your business?

 What causes food allergies?

 A food allergy occurs when the immune system overreacts to a food or substance in a food, identifying it as a danger and subsequently causing a protective response.
 Although allergies generally run in families, it is not certain if a child will inherit their parent’s food allergy or whether their sibling(s) will have a similar condition.
-If it is the case that they suffer with an allergy, it is possible they could experience the allergic reactions explained in the previous section.

 Introducing the new legislation ‘Natasha’s Law’

 In October 2021, a new law was introduced to protect consumer safety called Natasha’s Law.
 The new law states that foods pre-packaged for direct sale (PPDS) will require both the name of the food and full ingredients list, with allergenic ingredients emphasised in bold or italics and in a font size above 0.9mm or 1.2mm (dependent on the size of product packaging).
-This regulatory change has been introduced following the tragic death of Natasha Ednan-Laperouse, who mistakenly consumed a baguette that contained the allergen sesame.
+This regulatory change has been introduced following the tragic death of Natasha Ednan-Laperouse, who mistakenly consumed a baguette containing sesame.

 Let's look at an example.
 A doughnut is likely to contain more ingredients than the average consumer expects.
 So, when that consumer selects their bag of five jam doughnuts, they might see as much as two inches of packaging surface area purely listing ingredients - and if this labelling was on one single doughnut, it would take up around the same surface area as the doughnut itself.